fruit-bat/pico-zxspectrum/README.md

 ## Updates

+11/03/23 - Added new target for Bobricious PICOZX LCD.
 19/01/23 - Added new target for [ArnoldUK](https://github.com/ArnoldUK).
 This target can read from a standard 48k Spectrum keyboard matrix.